-Our workshops are about creating a safe space for a small group of individuals to come together and share their experiences, emotions, and ideas with each other.
+Our workshops are about creating a safe space for a small group of individuals to come together, share their experiences, emotions, and ideas with each other.

 Formerly The Dick & Jane Project, WAV’s mission is to amplify to empower underrepresented voices through creativity .
 Founded as an after-school songwriting program by Columbus-based charter school administrator Ben Shinabery in 2011, WAV has since provided programming in over 30 Central Ohio schools, and 15 community programs serving between 250-350 individuals annually.

 WAV sessions focus on building self-esteem, character, and collaboration skills aligned to Social Emotional Learning strategies.
-Through interactive activities, small group discussions, meditation and mindfulness exercises and collaborative creativity, students get to know themselves and develop: respect for themselves and others; awareness of self and emotions; self-regulation skills; critical thinking and problem solving.
+Through interactive activities, group discussions, mindfulness exercises and collaborative creativity, participants get to know themselves and develop: respect for themselves and others; awareness of self and emotions; self-regulation skills; critical thinking and problem solving.